WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

    `makeblocks()`

-   This will create the list of blocks ready for the game to start.
+   This will run the function and create the list of blocks ready for the game to start.

 5. Add code inside function update() to say what will happen when the player presses y or n